-Many abilities let you challenge targets, but doing the ability action is only considered a challenge action if it has a 💥 after the ability name.
+Many abilities let you challenge targets, but doing the ability action is only considered a challenge action if it has a after the ability name.
 Otherwise, it is considered a non-challenge action.
+If there is no possible target, you cannot do a challenge action.